operand/agency/site/_articles/walkthrough.md

 ## Defining an Agent and its Actions

-Let's dive into how an agent is defined.

 To define an Agent type like `ChattyAI`, simply extend the `Agent` class.
 For
 example: